lawrie/blackicemxbook/Simulation/Simulation.md

 The test code starts with i_wr=0 and then sends a character by setting i_wr=1 and i_data="H".
 It waits for o_busy to go to zero, for the character to have been sent, and then sets i_data="e" to send the next character (leaving i_wr=1).
 When this has been sent, it sets i_wr=0 to prevent further transmission and after a few clock cycles, finishes (using $finish).

-You can compile the tb.v by doing:
+You can compile tb.v by doing:

 ```sh
 iverilog -o tb tb.v txuart.v